Chicken is probably the most popular ingredient in modern cat food, and almost all other meat ingredients pale in comparison to its popularity.

 While their cat food range is quite small, it does include some variety in the ingredients used and in its form.
 The above Canyon River recipe is fish-based and so does not contain any poultry ingredients such as Chicken.

-However, unlike most brands who tend to stick to Salmon or Whitefish, Taste of the Wild uses Trout as its primary ingredient, which is quite unusual.
+However, unlike most brands that tend to stick to Salmon or Whitefish, Taste of the Wild uses Trout as its primary ingredient, which is quite unusual.

 However, given its lower price point compared to some other brands, it uses a large range of plant-based ingredients such as Sweet Potatoes, Potatoes, and Peas.